stevenfmentzer/phase-5-project/README.md

 ### Where connections thrive, profiles shine, and friendships are rekindled with every prompt.

-The HereIM app provides users with the ability to create and customize their profiles, connect with friends, and stay updated on community activities through notifications.
+The HereIM app provides users with the ability to log on and connect with friends.
 With features for account management, friend connections, and notification preferences, HereIM offers a comprehensive platform for social interaction and communication.
-Additionally, HereIM prompts users to reach out to people they may not have talked to in a while, fostering reconnections and strengthening relationships within the community.
+HereIM prompts users to reach out to people they may not have talked to in a while, fostering reconnections and strengthening relationships within the community.
 Through personalized reminders and suggestions, HereIM encourages users to stay connected and engaged with their network, promoting a sense of community and support.

+### MVP
+- [ ] Users can login and add friends and set them as 'close friends'
+- [ ] Instant Messaging works
+- [ ] Users are notified to send messages to random friends with prompts
+- [ ] Users can view a friends-list
+- [ ] Users can indicate if they want to be contacted with Status

+### Stretch Goals
+- [ ] Allows a user to send a delayed text message
+- [ ] If messages are drafted and not sent, A notification syaing ‘someone was thinking of you’ is sent
+- [ ] Edit a sent message

 ### CRUD